eslint/eslint/docs/rules/no-constructor-return.md

 # Disallow returning value in constructor (no-constructor-return)

-In JavaScript, returning value in the constructor of a class may be a mistake.
+In JavaScript, returning a value in the constructor of a class may be a mistake.
 Forbidding this pattern prevents mistake resulting from unfamiliarity with the language or copy-paste error.

 ## Rule Details

-This rule disallows return statement in constructor of a class.
+This rule disallows return statements in the constructor of a class.
 Note that returning nothing with flow control is allowed.

 Examples of **incorrect** code for this rule: